 What is Role-Based Access Control?

 Role-Based Access Control (RBAC) is one of the most commonly used methods for controlling access to the different areas of an organization’s IT system, although it is more popular with larger organizations.
 With RBAC, users are assigned roles, and roles are assigned permissions, such as create, read, update, and delete.
-In some cases, roles are grouped together to form what are referred to as “role groups”.
-For example, let’s say that we have group called “medical-staff”, who has access to patient records.
-We could setup a group called “physician”, who is a part of the medical-staff group.
+In some cases, roles are grouped together to form what is referred to as “role groups”.
+For example, let’s say that we have a group called “medical-staff”, which has access to patient records.
+We could set up a group called “physician”, who is a part of the medical-staff group.
 The physician will inherit the permissions of the medical-staff group, but can also be granted access to information beyond that of the medical-staff group.

 RBAC offers a lot of flexibility, as it can be as broad and granular as you need.
 However, this can also make it difficult to know where to begin, especially since a “role” in RBAC is loosely defined.
 For example, a role can be a job type, an action that can be performed, or a role based on how long an employee has worked for the company.
 A role can be based on a user’s authority, location, responsibility, or job competency.